Ryan9056/EnterpriseAppDevProject/README.md

 ## JSON Schema

-This is what we plane to export
+This is what we plan to export

 > {
 "title": "Enterprise Fitness Tracker",